'Never in a million years' - Hamilton grabs 80th pole as Vettel flounders | AFP - This kiji is

 "I could feel the car was jumping around, it didn't feel healthy.
 It's just frustrating -- I've cooled down a little bit but it's pretty painful.
 I just can't catch a break at the moment."

-The Force Indias of Esteban Ocon and Sergio Perez qualified above and below Vettel to complete the top 10.
+The Force Indias of Ocon and Sergio Perez qualified above and below Vettel to complete the top 10, before Ocon's penalty dropped him to 11th, behind Charles Leclerc's Sauber.

 Hamilton controversially took his eighth chequered flag of the season at Sochi last weekend after Mercedes ordered Bottas to give up the lead.